djames1/moxfm/README.md

+# Fork of MoxFM
+I forked this to get it compiling better on modern compilers as well as to fix some bugs.
+As I make changes I'll add them here.

+Below is the original readme.

+---

 NOTE: Since Oliver Mai's homepage seems to be gone, I decided to make this package available on the xfm website.
 Bob Woodside donated the moxfm-1.0 sources and contributed some patches, and I gave moxfm